-The Master and His Apprentice: Art History from a Christian Perspective curriculum is gaining more and more popularity with private Christian high schools nationwide every year.
-Teachers love that the Teacher Guide eliminates the need for lesson planning, and the digital or hardcover textbook options easily fit each school’s budget and or learning styles.
+Nationwide, The Master and His Apprentice: Art History from a Christian Perspective curriculum has been gaining popularity with private Christian high schools.
+Teachers love that the Teacher Guide eliminates the need for lesson planning.
+Moreover, the digital or hardcover textbook options easily fit a school’s budget and learning styles.

-However, one problem many schools have encountered is that there isn’t always time to fit the class in with their current course offerings.
-Nevertheless, art history can make for a wonderful after-school program, with or without a studio art component, like Studio Art: Inspired by Art History.
+However, one problem many schools encounter is that there isn’t always time to fit the class in with their other courses.
+Nevertheless, art history can make for a wonderful after-school program.
+This can be standalone or combined with a studio art component, like Studio Art: Inspired by Art History.

-Like most art projects themselves, there are countless ways to creatively design an after-school (or homeschool co-op) club that incorporates The Master and His Apprentices art history curriculum takes the work out of getting things set up and going.
+All around, there are countless ways to design an after-school art history club.
+The Master and His Apprentices art history curriculum takes the work out of getting things set up and going.

-Interested in offering an after-school art history club for your school?
-You might be surprised by how many students are interested (particularly when credit can be earned).
-When offering The Master and His Apprentices, many schools, clubs, and co-ops have had over twice as many students sign up than they were anticipating!
+Are you interested in offering an after-school art history club for your school?
+You may be surprised by how many students are interested (particularly when credit can be earned).
+When offering The Master and His Apprentices, many schools and co-ops have had twice as many students sign up as anticipated!

 Please read more about our art classes, and let us know if you have any questions.
 We wish you and your students many engaging art, history, and Bible discussions!